Rotary Vane Compressor was invented by Charles C. Barnes of Sackville, New Brunswick, who patented it on 16 June 1874.

-Rotary compressors are another type of famous compressors.
+Rotary compressors are another type of famous compressor.
 It uses two Asymmetrical rotors that are also called helical screws to compress the air.

 The rotors have a very special shape and they turn in opposite directions with very little clearance between them.

-Air sucked in at one end and gets trapped between the rotors and get pushed to another side of the rotors.
+Air sucked in at one end and gets trapped between the rotors and gets pushed to another side of the rotors.